 - 1. Programme Board have requested that we provide a monthly update on the status of our readiness to scale the Managed Migration service based on previously agreed Entry Criteria.
 For your information we have attached to this paper the latest status assessment. - 2.
 In assessing readiness, we have employed the IPA rating standards appended to the paper for information.
-We remain in the early stages of Discovery having recently commenced testing of the Earliest Testable Service in Bolton and Medway 9thMay and therefore these assessments should be seen in that context with some criteria not considered applicable at this early stage. - 3.
+We remain in the early stages of Discovery having commenced testing of the Earliest Testable Service in Bolton and Medway 9thMay and therefore these assessments should be seen in that context with some criteria not considered applicable at this early stage. - 3.
 We have made clear which elements we have started to work towards readiness and which we have not yet started yet and therefore not rated.
-As we learn and progress through Discovery we will be able to undertake a complete readiness assessment iterating and expanding the criteria as we unearth issues and risks and drive the delivery through go to green planning to keep us on track.
-This is the process that we employed for the successful national implementation of the Full Service.
+As we learn and progress through Discovery we will be able to undertake a complete readiness assessment iterating and expanding the criteria as we unearth issues and risks and drive the delivery through go to green planning to keep us on track. - 4.
+This is the process that we employed successfully in the national roll out of Universals credit